Congratulations! You’re engaged! And now the exciting, heady, whirlwind of wedding planning begins.

 Discuss and agree your budget

 What can you afford?
 It’s important to be honest, with yourself, your fiancé(e) and your family and agree a budget BEFORE you start trying on dresses.
 The last thing you want to do is fall in love with something that’s out of your price range – it could overshadow your search and leave you feeling as though you compromised on what you really wanted.
-To help with this, we have included a helpful guide to our designers’ prices on our website.
+To help with this, we have a helpful guide to our designers’ prices.

 You will also need to budget for alterations – these costs can often be overlooked but most dresses will need altering, even made-to-measure gowns.
-We would normally recommend allowing between £350 and £450 for this, depending on the extent of your alterations (customisations can also be quoted for on request by our seamstress).
+We will advise further on this during your appointment as it can differ depending on the extent of your alterations (customisations can also be quoted for on request by our recommended seamstress).
 At LOVE, we do not include alterations in our dress prices, as every bride is different and requires a different amount of alterations, so we firmly believe that you should only pay for what you need.
 Please be aware that when another boutique advises that alterations are included, usually this means that they will have added this onto the dress price already.

 To compliment your bridal ‘look’ you will also need to consider your accessories such as shoes, perhaps a veil, or even jewellery.
 Beautiful accessories can enhance any dress, but they do need to be budgeted for.